-Once guidance/legislation is finalised it is unlocked so that retailers and other partners can access the information to try to encourage the whole industry to work to the same recommended industry guidelines.
+Once guidance/legislation is finalised it may be unlocked so that retailers and other partners can access information that will help members in their industry relationships and interpretations.

 Toy Safety Expertise – The BTHA retains a number of toy safety experts to keep up-to-date on the latest developments and to give advice to the membership.
 These experts work with a wider field of toy safety specialists from the BTHA membership through the BTHA’s Technical Committee.
 They also meet regularly with advisors from the wider industry.